Tyngstast/borsdata-valuation-alarmer/README.md

     * Firebase Messaging

 ## TODO
-**Android**
-  * Alarm snooze / disable.

 **iOS**
-  * Complete GUI.
+  * Complete GUI implementation.
-  * Need to look into if it's even possible to reliably run background work on iOS.
-    * A physical device is needed to PoC, which the author does not possess.
+* A physical device is needed to PoC BackgroundTasks, which the author does not possess.